Top 100 Greatest Alternative Rock Songs of the '90s

 9. Zombie - The Cranberries

 This powerful song sings about The Troubles in Northern Ireland in the early '90s.
 Although the song generally gets bunched in with the grunge sound, it's perhaps a bit closer to the pre-grunge sound of Pixies, Dinosaur Jr. or Sonic Youth.
-"This wasn't grunge, but the timing was good," remarked writer and singer of The Cranberries, Dolores O'Riordian.
+"This wasn't grunge, but the timing was good," remarked writer and singer of The Cranberries, Dolores O'Riordan.
 Regardless, the song captured a feeling of uncertainty and fear that many people, not only in Northern Ireland felt, but all over the world.
-Dramatic dynamic contrast, powerful guitar playing and interpersonal lyrics made this song stand the test of time.
+Dramatic dynamic contrast, powerful guitar playing and impassioned lyrics made this song stand the test of time.

 10. Under the Bridge - Red Hot Chili Peppers